 What Is a Vehicle Suspension System?

-At its core, a vehicle suspension system is the interconnected set of springs, shock absorbers, and linkages that connects a vehicle’s chassis to its wheels.
-Its primary role is to manage the dynamic forces generated by the road surface and vehicle movement, ensuring stability and control.
+A vehicle suspension system is the interconnected set of springs, shock absorbers, and linkages that connects a vehicle’s chassis to its wheels.
+Its primary role is to manage the dynamic forces generated by road surfaces and vehicle movement, ensuring stability and control.
+Properly functioning suspension is integral to maintaining tire grip and driving comfort.

 Definition and purpose